 Finishing line terrors

-On short deadline, finishing scares us into action.
+On short ‘deadlines’, finishing scares us into action.
 We get the job done.

 Unfortunately, printers and designers are very familiar with procrastinators – they are forever receiving work later than promised and being asked to complete their work sooner than expected.
 Have a backup plan.
 Choose someone truly influential who you would like to provide a testimonial.
 It’s much harder to let down someone who is doing you a favour.

-Your partner will provide feedback as you go.
-When you have written a chapter, and reviewed it, ask a trusted friend or colleague to read some or all of it and provide feedback.
+When you have written a chapter and reviewed it, ask a trusted friend or colleague to read some or all of it and provide feedback.